20 Week Marathon Training Plan + Free Printable Schedule (Beginner Friendly)

 This is also the week that you will want to begin carbo-loading which is marked on your training schedule.

-A carbo-loading plan is included in the Run Your First Marathon Training Program program.
+A carbo-loading plan is included in the Run Your First Marathon Training Program program and in the Eat Like a Marathoner Nutrition Course.

-You can run/walk the marathon with this plan!
+Absolute Beginners: can I run/walk the marathon with this plan?

 Absolutely!
 You can use this marathon training schedule with the run-walk-run method.